Why stacking 7 tools costs more than an integrated solution

 Let’s take the concrete example of a new project manager joining your agency:

-- With 7 tools: 1 to 2 weeks of training, continuous training for 1-2 months, reduced productivity during this period
+- With 7 tools: 1 to 2 weeks training, continuous training for 1-2 months, reduced productivity during this period

 Then there’s all that invisible maintenance time that silently accumulates:

-- 7 potential commercial negotiations
+- 7 potential business negotiations

 - 7 invoices to check and validate